 How Much Oil Does Your Chain And Guide Bar Require?

-Although knowing the right amount of oil that your chainsaw requires may be difficult at first, it should be easier as you continue to use your chainsaw.
+Although knowing the right amount of oil that your chainsaw requires may be difficult at first.
 With time, you will be able to figure out the adjustment that works best for your chainsaw and your cutting techniques.

 You will need to slightly adjust the amount of oil your oiler produces if you happen to change or replace your guide bar and chain to a bigger or smaller size.
 As you continue to use the chainsaw, you will be able to determine the adjustments that are needed for your new chain and guide bar.